dell/csi-baremetal/docs/proposals/extender-readiness-check.md

 2. Merge Extenders section from config/policy files into current policy file (for k8s 1.18 - config.yaml and policy.yaml, for k8s 1.19 - config-19.yaml from `schedulerpatcher-config` CM)

-If users want to add another scheduler-extender after CSI Installation, they have to upgrade `csi-baremetal` helm release with `platform=""` and go to step 2 from previous list.
+If it's need to add another scheduler-extender after CSI Installation, user has to upgrade `csi-baremetal` helm release with `platform=""` and go to step 2 from previous list.

 Using CSI patching with other custom extenders may lead to unexpected behavior.
 Examples for Openshift:
 - change CM name in schedulers.config.openshift.io CR - CSI Operator returns error in Reconcile